Allium Mount Everest

 Per package: 1

 What a magnificent sight – a cluster of hundreds white, star-shaped flowers that form a massive flower ball!
 Allium Mount Everest is amazingly tall and grows at least 1 meter above all other flowers in the garden.
-The maximum height of this sturdy flower can reach up to 125 cm in length and it is one of the tallest members of the allium family.
+The maximum height of this sturdy flower can reach up to 40+ inch(125 cm) in length and it is one of the tallest members of the allium family.
 This allium is named after the highest mountain in the world – Mount Everest, due to its massive height and show-white flowers.

 Allium belongs to the same family as garlic and onion, that is why it’s called an “ornamental onion”.
 Make sure to plant your allium in a dry and well-drained (sandy) soil and open areas with full sun.